 This means you’ll be much closer to the action than with regular fishing.
 You can only throw a spear around 8 feet deep or so while remaining accurate and effective.
 This makes spearing up-close-and-personal and an incredibly exciting way to catch fish.

 If you want to succeed with spearing fish through the ice, then you’ll need a shelter, a sharp spear, a good decoy, and a saw to cut a hole through the ice.
 I’ll break down the best spears on the market, how to pick the ideal one for your needs, as well as review several decoys for attracting fish.

 Quick Answer: Best Ice Fishing Spears

-- Best Overall: AA Manufacturing Plasma Cut Ice Fishing Spear
+- Runner Up: AA Manufacturing Plasma Cut Ice Fishing Spear

-- Best Weighted Spear: Nim’s 9-tine Weighted Spear
+- Best Perch Spear: Nim’s 7-Tine Perch Spear

 Best Ice Fishing Decoys

 Top 4 Ice Fishing Spears

 If you’re familiar with ice fishing gear and manufacturers, then you’ve probably heard of the Nims brand.
 They manufacture some of the best spud bars and spears on the market, and this bad boy is no exception.